 Get Active at Work

-We’re also encouraging businesses to get involved in and promote Workplace Challenge (more on that below) to help create a culture of health and wellbeing.
-But, there are plenty of ways you and your team can get active, have a break and see great results.
+There are plenty of ways you and your team can get active, have a break and see great results.
 Here are just some of our suggestions.

 - Map a lunchtime route for a quick jog or bike ride.
 You won’t have to drag yourself out into dark mornings and evenings, plus the fresh air gives you a boost and prevents afternoon slumps.